-Hafod y Llan campsite site rules
+Hafod y Llan Campsite site rules

-To ensure everyone who stays at Hafod y Llan campsite has a great holiday, we have a few simple site rules.
+To ensure everyone who stays at Hafod y Llan Campsite has a great holiday, we have a few simple site rules.

 Groups/ Maximum occupancy

-We are happy to welcome organised groups such as educational groups, DofE, Scouts, Guides, etc. to the site.
-Proof of group status may be required when booking.
 Members of organised groups are reminded that other people will also be using the campsite and we respectfully ask that personal belongings are kept inside individuals’ tents and not left in toilet blocks or other communal areas.

-Our site is not suitable for stag, hen or birthday parties.
+The site is not suitable for stag, hen or birthday parties.

 All group bookings must be made via the booking office.

 When pitching, please ensure that your tent is six metres (about seven large paces) away from adjacent accommodation and other tents present.